zephyrchain/Azure-CLI/README.md

 Let me know if you'd like to add diagrams, code blocks, or tables for specific command breakdowns!

 ```

-License and permitted use
+License and Permitted Use

 This repository is provided for learning, experimentation, and non-commercial use only.
 Commercial use, production deployment by for-profit organizations, resale, or using
 this project for monetary gain is prohibited.

-Licensed under the PolyForm Noncommercial License 1.0.0 — see the LICENSE file for details.
+Licensed under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/) — see the LICENSE file for details.

 ```